-Adjustments provided outside of the reporting period means a correction is provided to the dealers after December 31st of the reporting calendar year.
+Adjustments provided outside of the reporting period means a correction is provided to the Dealers and PM firms after December 31st of the reporting calendar year.

-Example: For the 2026 Total Cost Reporting delivered to clients in early 2027, a correction outside the reporting period would be an IFM provide a one or more updated past value of Daily Cost Factor and/or FER provided during the year of 2026 after December 31st, 2026.
+Example:

-As Dealers will already have launched their batches for year-end client reporting, it would be too late to make any adjustments at this point.
-Dealers will not issue corrected TCR reports and, therefore, IFM are strongly encouraged to have monitoring and quality control to find any adjustments that are above the materiality threshold before the end of the reporting period (i.e. December 31st) and report necessary corrections.
+For the 2026 Total Cost Reporting delivered to clients in early 2027, a correction outside the reporting period would be an IFM providing one or more updates of the Daily Cost Factor and/or FER in percentage values previously transmitted during 2026 after the last business day of 2026.

-8.5.3 Timing for IFMs making retroactive adjustments/corrections for material errors
+As Dealers and PM firms may have initiated their processing batches for year-end client reporting, it may be too late to make any adjustments.
+Dealers and PM firms will not issue corrected TCR reports.
+Therefore, IFMs are strongly encouraged to have monitoring and quality control procedures in place to find any adjustments that are above the materiality threshold before the end of the reporting period (i.e., last business day of the reporting year) and report necessary corrections.

-IFM are encouraged, through their monitoring and quality controls, to provide any adjustments as soon as discovered within the reporting period.
-The more frequent monitoring and control an IFM has the better it is to catch adjustments that will trigger the materiality threshold.
+8.5.3 Timing for IFMs making retroactive adjustments/corrections for material errors IFM are encouraged, through their monitoring and quality control procedures, to provide any adjustments within the reporting period.
+Frequent monitoring and quality control reviews will enable the IFM to detect adjustments that could trigger the materiality threshold earlier in the reporting period.